How to Get Off the Emotional Roller Coaster with Your Teen

 I burst out laughing, because I love this mother’s honesty, and I can relate as a mother of a teenage girl.
 I think most mothers can relate.

-As mothers we strongly identify with our daughters.
+As mothers, we strongly identify with our daughters.

 Unconsciously, we strap ourselves into the emotional roller coasters with our daughters and off we go.
 And it’s not a fun ride.

-If our daughter had a bad day, we had a bad day.
+If our teen had a bad day, we had a bad day.
 If she is stressed, we are stressed.
 If her boyfriend broke her heart, then our heart hurts.
 It brings back all our painful memories.

 Yes, there are times you get a reprieve and think it is all better.
 Your daughter is having a good day.
 She is upbeat, positive and you begin to relax… but then you round the next corner for an unexpected drop.